hyblocker/hekky-shader-docs/src/pages/en/shaders/hekky-atmosphere/fog.md

 To setup Atmospheric Fog:
 - Drag the atmospheric fog prefab from Hekky/Examples/Prefabs into your scene.
 - Scale up the mesh to encompass the entire visible region.
+- Match the fog material's properties to those of the skybox